jyixzhou/GitHub-Tutorial/README.md

-*This file serves as a copy-paste template for a README.md.*
+*This file serves as a template for a README.md for a project.*

-*Make edits below the line to fit your own project.*
+*Copy-paste below the line and make edits to fit your own project.*

 ---------